romandkuang/Maven-Roasters-Project/README.md

 This analysis focuses on uncovering purchase behaviors, identifying sales trends, and pinpointing opportunities for revenue growth.
 Additionally, we aim to improve operational efficiency by optimizing staffing and inventory management.
 <br><br>By leveraging interactive dashboards and data-driven insights, we will enable smarter business decisions and opportunities that drive sales and streamline daily operations.
-<br>Insights and recommendations are based on the following key business metrics:
+<br><br>Insights and recommendations are based on the following key business metrics:
 ###
 <B>	Transaction Volume:</b> Number of daily sales transactions across all locations
 <Br><b> Revenue Performance:</b> Total revenue generated per store and product category